What is a Listserv?

 People join because they share a common interest.
 That shared interest might be a hobby, recreational pursuit, educational, work-related, or health related.
 Or it might just be members of a family keeping in touch.

 People can get on and off (subject to the list owner’s approval) by themselves.
 There are separate email addresses for these administrative functions.

 There are millions of listserves, or electronic mailing lists on the Internet.
 Some are free like Yahoo Groups and Google Groups.
 These groups are supported by ads that can appear in each email message.
 And by selling the demographic and behavioral attributes of your list members to advertisers.

-Other listserve hosting companies charge money to pay for the software, computers and bandwidth.
-Typically the list owner or organization pays the fee, and allows subscribers to join for free.
+Other listserve hosting companies charge money to pay for the software, computers, and bandwidth.
+Typically the list owner or organization pays the fee and allows subscribers to join for free.
+Often these listservs have a website, which you can search for based on your interests.

 The common thread is the listserv software that manages the subscriptions, handles bounces, and gets the email message out to small groups of 10 people up to very large groups of hundreds of thousands of people.

-There are many different brands of software for this purpose, including Listserv itself, Majordomo, Smartlist, GNU Mailman, Sympa and .
+There are many different brands of software for this purpose, including Listserv itself, Majordomo, Smartlist, GNU Mailman, Sympa and others.
 These software packages provide the ability to subscribe, unsubscribe, go on vacation, process bounces, and send messages to the lists.

 And there are many different words used to describe a listserve, including mail groups, email discussion groups, online discussion group, electronic mailing list, discussion board or message board.